Install pyspextools

 (spex) linux:~> pip install git+https://github.com/spex-xray/pyspextools.git

-Install using setup.py
+Install using python build

 Download the pyspextools source code from Github and, if necessary, extract it in a convenient directory.

 Before you continue, please think about where you want to install pyspextools.
 If you have a dedicated conda environment, conda will take care of this.
-Otherwise, you need to specify a suitable directory to install pyspextools in.
+Otherwise, you need to specify a suitable environment to install pyspextools in.

-Within a conda environment, install pyspextools as follows:
+Within an environment, install pyspextools as follows:

-(spex) linux:~/pyspextools> python setup.py install
+(spex) linux:~/pyspextools> python -m build && pip install dist/pyspextools-0.7.1.tar.gz

 Dependency issues